 Update: Madmind announces that Agony Unrated can now be released on Steam

-99% -- or release it as a free DLC .
+-- 99% -- or release it as a free DLC .
 We are currently talking with the Steam representatives to make sure it is doable.
-Agony Unrated will be released about three months from now and it will include all the updates from the standard version of the
+Agony Unrated will be released about three months from now and it will include all the updates from the standard version

 · Additional sounds in the game and the cutscenes.

 · Additional erotic animations for characters in the backgrounds.

 · High resolution textures and models -- without any censorship.

 · All the scenes that have been removed from the standard version of Agony .